SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 ### Display Network Settings

 Device capability to display network setting information.
-For details and examples, compare (Network Capabilities Cumulocity IoT Documentation)[].
+For details and examples, compare [Network Cumulocity IoT Documentation](https://cumulocity.com/guides/users-guide/device-management/#network) section of the documentation.

 The following fragments are related to the extended device capability with a remark if they are required for the capability to work: